tonethar/IGME-230-GDD-Master/notes/HW-circle-blast-1.md

 - There is a lot of interface creation code here - but hopefully it is fairly clear what's going on.
 - In the game you might create for project 4, you will probably want to create most of this kind of text in an image editing/creation program like Photoshop, and then load in the images you created.
 It will look better and require less code than the approach we used here.
 - **Open the game up in the web browser and it should look like this:**
+- *Note: your start button won't show up if an error is encountered before it's added to the scene.
+Check the console.
+See an error?
+We haven't yet written the `startGame()` function.
+You can temporarily comment out the line that refers to it to preview your button before moving on.*

 ![Screenshot](_images/circle-blast-1.jpg)

-- **Clicking the button will cause an error because we have not yet written the `startGame()` function.**
-- You are now done coding the "start scene", so let's move on to the "game scene".
+- You are now done coding the "start scene", so let's move on to the "game scene" (also, uncomment the line mentioned above if you haven't already).

 ## VII. <a id="section7">Begin coding the Game Scene